Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

-This article will discuss how to design, create, deploy, and set Windows personalization items like Outlook email signatures, desktop wallpapers, lock screen images, and video screensavers using Microsoft Intune.
-It will be an end-to-end guide for setting up the personalization of the above items.
-This article is written just for you if you run an organization with over 10000 employees and a mix of networked and cloud-managed devices.
-I hope you find this article informative.
+This article will cover how to design, create, deploy, and configure Windows personalization items such as Outlook email signatures, desktop wallpapers, lock screen images, and video screensavers using Microsoft Intune.
+It will serve as a comprehensive guide for setting up these personalization features.
+If you manage an organization with over 10,000 employees and a mix of networked and cloud-managed devices, this article is tailored for you.
+I hope you find it informative.

 Microsoft Intune Logo

-For the sake of this article, I am an IT manager for a large organization with over 10,000 users worldwide.
-My team and I have been upgrading end-user computing devices from Windows 7, 8.1, and Windows 10 to Windows 11 in the last few years.
-Now, my organization finds itself in another folk on the road, where the device management functionality is moving from on-premises Microsoft Endpoint Configuration Manager (SCCM) to Microsoft Intune.
-We find ourselves managing an environment that is partially networked and partially cloud-connected.
+For the purpose of this article, I am an IT manager at a large organization with over 10,000 users globally.
+Over the past few years, my team and I have been upgrading end-user computing devices from Windows 7, 8.1, and Windows 10 to Windows 11.
+Now, our organization is at another crossroads, transitioning device management from on-premises Microsoft Endpoint Configuration Manager (SCCM) to Microsoft Intune.
+We are currently managing a hybrid environment that is both networked and cloud-connected.

 Previously, we used a combination of AD group policies and login scripts to set desktop backgrounds, Outlook signatures, lock screen images, and screensavers.
 We are looking for a solution to deploy the following Windows personalization items to all our users worldwide using Microsoft Intune.